Education, Elvis Style – Part 2

 Elvis Today CD

-• About Elvis: Just because the record company actually managed for a change to print the lyrics in the liner notes of an Elvis CD doesn’t mean they always used the right words.
+• About Elvis: Just because the record company actually bothered to print the lyrics in the liner notes of an Elvis CD doesn’t mean they always used the right words.

 • About life: Hold on to the most important pieces of your life, or they may soon be gone.